Differentiating tan-1x

 This is a very powerful method to simplify an integration.

-The integral and the limitsmust be changed to the new variable.
+The integral and the limits must be changed to the new variable.

 We must change back to the original variable at the end.